-Fund raising is obviously an on going process.
+Fund raising is an on going process.
 Donations of money are specifically used to purchase required items of clothing or linen that are sent directly to charities working to improve the lives of disadvantaged and vulnerable people.

 If you wish to donate, and are a UK taxpayer, we are able to reclaim tax on your donation.
 Download a Gift Aid form.

-If you have any new items of clothing or linen that you wish to donate, please contact the Secretary at firstname.lastname@example.org and she will let you know how best to get it to us, via a local President if possible to save on postage.
+If you have any new items of clothing or linen that you wish to donate, please contact the Secretary at firstname.lastname@example.org and she will let you know how best to get it to us.

 Please note that we currently have less demand for knee blankets.
 If knitting groups love knitting or crocheting squares for knee blankets, could we please ask that they are made up into a size that could be used as a bed throw or blanket instead e.g. 6’ x 4’.
 These have many uses for families and the homeless.

 Hats, gloves, mittens (up to age 5 years) and scarves are most popular.
 If you knit a jumper please make sure the neck opening of jumper is large enough to pull over their head comfortably.

 Babies up to 2 years old

 Cardigans (rather than matinee jackets), Jumpers (with large neck opening) hat and mitten sets, baby bootees.
 Please tack any matching sets together.